THansenite/Apophenia_Python/README.md

    * When a player is entered in the system, automatically show relevant data (point milestones, when last goal was scored, etc.)
    * SportsEngine integration for automatic updates
    * Lots of input from broadcasters on helpful features
+3. (Third Stage) Scouting report - Ability to take notes and get data on upcoming contests
+   * Goal scorers and enablers (high assists)
+   * Frequent penalties by certain players (if a player is likely to trip or get hot headed)
+   * If a goalie tends to give up goals early, late, or in spurts
+   * Ability to write private notes about a player's tendencies
+   * Security of who can view

 ## Preliminary Task List
    * Get Season - Find the seasons list page for all seasons; differentiate between pre and post CIDL